pmndrs/jotai/docs/guides/no-suspense.md

 - Derived async atoms (async `read` function)
 - Asynchronous actions (async `write`)

-But sometimes we're not allowed to wrap our components in Suspense, So we're going to do some hacks below and and make our async atoms syncronous.
+But sometimes we're not allowed to wrap our components in Suspense, So we're going to do some hacks below and and make our async atoms synchronous.

 ## Async `read`